crossplane/crossplane/design/design-doc-agent.md

-In order to preserve the central infrastructure management ability while alleviating the issues above, we will change our approach from push-based one to a pull-based one where applications, and their requirements are deployed into the remote cluster, and they request the infrastructure from central cluster and pull the necessary credentials.
+In order to preserve the central infrastructure management ability while alleviating the issues above, we will change our approach from push-based one to a pull-based one where applications, and their requirements are deployed into the remote cluster, and they request the infrastructure from a central cluster and pull the necessary credentials.

 Since having this logic in the applications themselves wouldn't be a good UX, we will have an agent that you will need to deploy into your remote cluster for